laravel/docs/migrations.md

 <a name="introduction"></a>
 ## Introduction

-Migrations are special classes that allow developers to streamline the process of creating and sharing an application's database schema.
-Migrations are typically paired with Laravel's schema builder to facilitate building and evolving your application's database schema over time.
+Migrations are like version control for your database, allowing your team to modify and share the application's database schema.
+Migrations are typically paired with Laravel's schema builder to build your application's database schema.
+If you have ever had to tell a teammate to manually add a column to their local database schema, you've faced the problem that database migrations solve.
-In addition to providing a programmatic way for defining database schemas and having these included in your version control system, migrations provide a safe way to apply and roll back changes to your database.

 The Laravel `Schema` [facade](/docs/{{version}}/facades) provides database agnostic support for creating and manipulating tables across all of Laravel's supported database systems.